MarklarMarklar/FetchCode-VSCode-Extension/README.md

 ## 💡 Tips

 - **Context is key**: The extension automatically includes relevant open files in your requests
+- **Workspace awareness**: FetchCoder automatically works in your current workspace folder - files are created/modified in the right location
+- **Conversational context**: The chat remembers your conversation history, so you can ask follow-up questions naturally
+- **Track changes**: Check the Diff Viewer to see exactly what FetchCoder modified in your project
 - **Use specific agents**: Switch to specialized agents for better results (Build for compilation issues, Plan for architecture questions)
 - **Compose for big changes**: Use Compose Mode instead of Chat for multi-file modifications
 - **Keyboard shortcuts**: Learn the shortcuts to speed up your workflow
+- **Progress indicators**: Watch the live progress updates to see what FetchCoder is doing in real-time

 ## 🙏 Acknowledgments